-Victoria Peak for example… it has arguably one of the best vistas in the world.
+Take Victoria Peak for example.
+Arguably, it is of the best vistas in the world.
 If there is one thing you should definitely do if you’ve never been to Hong Kong, is to go see the view from Victoria Peak.
-Ignore the locals who say it’s not worth it, or an aunt who visited last year and lined up for hours for the Peak Tram… instead, make your own way up by taxi or 15 bus and avoid the lines and the tram completely.
+Ignore the locals who say it’s not worth it, or an aunt who visited last year and lined up for hours for the Peak Tram.
+Instead, make your own way up by taxi or 15 bus and avoid the lines and the tram completely.

 *Don’t be swayed by buying tickets for skipping the line at the tram station, these don’t save time due to the number of people purchasing them.

-If you have time once you’re at the Peak, take a stroll along Lugard Road, which is where this image was taken.
+If you have time once you’re at the Peak, take a stroll along Lugard Road.
+That’s where this image was taken.
 You’ll be rewarded with the best panoramic (and free) view of Hong Kong Island, Kowloon, the New Territories.
 On a really clear day, you can even see as far as Shenzhen in mainland China.

 Bear in mind Hong Kong is 94% ethnic Chinese.
 Therefore it is extremely likely that you will be the only tourist in the restaurant.

-You can also use this card in most outlets for payment of small purchases e.g coffee, 7–11, bakeries etc making it super useful.
+You can also use this card in most outlets for payment of small purchases.
+For example, in many coffee shops, 7–11 stores, bakeries.
+It’s super useful.
 Anywhere you see the sign at the cashier you can use it.

-I would advise NOT to buy the Airport Express Travelpass or Tourist Day pass as these work out more expensive and are limited on which types of transport you can use.
-I have done many calculations on this!
+We would advise NOT to buy the Airport Express Travelpass or Tourist Day pass as these work out more expensive.
+They also limit which types of transport you can use.
+We have done many calculations on this!